Here are 25 After Work Snacks for those nights when you get home starving because you haven’t eaten since lunch but it’s not time for dinner.

 - Jerky – It’s not the best choice for every day since it’s often very high in sodium, but it’s a good source of protein and good for traveling.

 - Energy Balls – I love stocking our freezer with these because it’s easy to make a huge batch and then have them on hand for a while.
 Plus you don’t have to bake them!
 There are endless flavor combinations – most start with dates and nuts/seeds and then add additional flavors.
-Try my Pumpkin Energy Balls or checkout this roundup.
-You can also add protein powder if you want.
+Try my Lemon Energy Balls.

 - Froyo bites – Start with plain yogurt, or a mix of flavored and plain to cut down on the sugar and then mix in your favorite granola, nuts, fruit, etc. Freeze in a pan and cut into bars or spoon into ice cube trays for bite sized snacks.